aaronbloomfield/pdr/tutorials/05-make/index.md

 The above clean rule does not depend on anything, and its action will not be performed unless directly invoked by calling 'make clean'.
 The above rule removes all files ending in .o, all files ending in `~` (backup files created by emacs), and a file called outputfile.
 The '-' in front of rm means that it does not matter if rm was unsuccessful in removing a .o file (if a command fails, make normally thinks that it should abort due to the error, but the '-' here tells make to ignore it if this command fails).
 The '-f' option does a few things, one of which is to prevent printing of error messages if the files do not exist (i.e. if you run 'make clean' twice in a row).

 Makefiles may also have a "debug" and "optimized" target.
 These targets will generate a version of the output file for debugging (through LLDB, for example) and a version of the output file with optimization flags.
-Another way to do this is to edit the Makefile, enter '-g' or '-O2' in the CXXFLAGS macro, then do a 'make clean' and then 'make'.
+Another way to do this is to edit the Makefile, enter '-g' or '-O2' in the CXXFLAGS variable, then do a 'make clean' and then 'make'.

 ### Creating a new Makefile ###

 We have seen a number of ways to improve the provided pizza Makefile.
 We'll put them together into a single, well-formed, Makefile.
 Below are the steps to do so; each of these steps are described in more detail above.

 - Comments!
 This Makefile will be submitted as part of [lab 5](../../labs/lab05/index.html) (see below), so you will need to put in your name and userid at the top of the file.
-- We will want to declare the pre-defined macros, CXX and CXXFLAGS.
+- We will want to declare the pre-defined variables, CXX and CXXFLAGS.
 CXX is going to be `clang++`, and we can define CXXFLAGS to be `-Wall -O2 -std=c++11` (give all warnings, optimize the code, and use the C++11 standard).
-- We'll want to define a macro, probably called OBJECTS, that will list all of the .o files that we are compiling into our target executable.
+- We'll want to define a variable, probably called OBJECTS, that will list all of the .o files that we are compiling into our target executable.
 - Our first rule -- probably called 'pizza' -- will be for compiling the program.
-It will depend on all of the .o files (defined in the OBJECTS macro), and will define how to compile the program executable.
+It will depend on all of the .o files (defined in the OBJECTS variable), and will define how to compile the program executable.
 - Our second rule we'll call 'clean', and it will remove the executable itself, all the .o files, and all files that end in the tilde (i.e., *~, the backup files that Emacs creates).
 - Lastly, we will need to have clang++ create all the prerequisite rules, which we will copy-and-paste into the bottom of the Makefile.